 Since an article like this is only as good as its source, you may want to check out my post that lists all of the cameras I’ve ever owned.
 To be honest, I haven’t used many of the “best” cameras I list here.
 Rather than extensive hands-on use, the majority of these conclusions are based on comments from my peers, hours of research, and years of experience.
 Think of it as more of a personal wish-list.

-Speaking of “ease of use,” you won’t find any CANON cameras on my list.
-I’ve tried a number of Canons over the years and simply have never grown to like them.
-Their controls always feel like I’m working “against the grain,” but most importantly, the image quality and color rendering always feels “off.”
+You won’t find any Canon cameras on my list.
+I’ve tried a number of their products over the years and simply have never grown to like them.
+After using Nikon for so long, the Canon controls feel far from intuitive.
+The image quality and color rendering never looks quite right to me, either.
 I bet I could be persuaded differently, but for now that’s where I stand.

 This is the best mirrorless camera on the market today – a full frame professional-grade camera that rivals the best DSLRs out there, like the Nikon D850.
 It’s the only full frame camera on this list, and boasts a whopping 42.4 megapixels… but it also happens to be the heaviest camera here (2lbs, 6oz with lens).